Tidal Love numbers for regular black holes: Introduction

 Regular BHs (RBHs)---nonsingular solutions that avoid curvature divergences at the center---have been extensively explored as phenomenological models of quantum-corrected spacetimes~\cite{Lan:2023cvz,Bambi:2023try}.
 Examples include the Bardeen BH, which introduces a de~Sitter-like core to remove singularities~\cite{bardeen1968, Ayon-Beato:2000mjt}; the BH with sub-Planckian curvature, which maintains finite curvature for all masses~\cite{Ling:2021olm,Xiang:2013sza}; and BHs arising in asymptotically safe gravity (ASG)~\cite{Bonanno:2000ep, Platania:2023srt,Bonanno:2023rzk,Spina:2025wxb}, which embody key aspects of quantum-gravity renormalization effects.
 Despite increasing interest, a systematic investigation of TLNs in these RBH scenarios remains incomplete \cite{Motaharfar:2025typ,Coviello:2025pla,Motaharfar:2025ihv,Liu:2025iby}.
 Understanding how their internal geometries and quantum-inspired corrections influence tidal responses is therefore crucial for connecting theoretical models to future GW observations.

 In this work, we perform a comprehensive analysis of the TLNs of three representative classes of RBHs: the Bardeen BH \cite{bardeen1968}, the BH with sub-Planckian curvature~\cite{Ling:2021olm}, and the BH formed through gravitational dynamics during collapse within ASG \cite{Bonanno:2023rzk}, under scalar, vector and axial gravitational perturbations.
-To obtain these results analytically, we adopt a Green’s function technique developed in \cite{Barura:2024uog}.
-This method enables closed-form analytic solutions to the perturbed master equations and allows us to extract the full asymptotic structure of the tidal response.
-Our results reveal several notable features.
-First, TLNs of RBHs are generically nonzero, with their magnitude and sign depending sensitively on both the background model and the perturbation sector.
-Second, higher-order corrections frequently exhibit logarithmic scale dependence in the asymptotic region, leading to a ``running'' of the TLNs reminiscent of renormalization-group flow in quantum field theory.
-This scale dependence constitutes a qualitative distinction from classical GR BHs and offers new insights into how quantum-gravity-motivated modifications of the near-horizon or interior geometry manifest in observable tidal properties.
-Third, different classes of RBHs display characteristic tidal signatures-such as the presence or absence of logarithmic running or the pattern of mode dependence-that may enable their discrimination in future GW observations.
+To obtain these results analytically, we adopt a Green’s function technique developed in Ref. \cite{Barura:2024uog}.
+Our goal is not to focus on formalism development, but to use a unified framework to clarify how different regular BH geometries modify the tidal response under scalar, vector, and axial gravitational perturbations.
+We show that the TLNs of these regular BHs are generically nonvanishing, with characteristic dependence on the perturbation sector, multipole index, and deviation parameters.
+In many cases, higher-order corrections also exhibit logarithmic scale dependence, which can be interpreted in terms of classical renormalization-group (RG) running.
+Taken together, these results identify a set of comparative tidal signatures that can serve as useful theoretical benchmarks for future studies of RBHs and related compact-object phenomenology.
+A quantitative assessment of whether these model-dependent tidal signatures can be resolved by specific gravitational-wave observations requires dedicated waveform-based analyses and lies beyond the scope of the present paper.

 The structure of this paper is as follows.
-Sec.~\ref{backgroung} introduces the background metrics of the three representative RBH models.
-In Sec.~\ref{sectionIII} presents the formalism and Green’s function technique used to compute the TLNs..
+Section~\ref{backgroung} introduces the background metrics of the three representative RBH models.
+Sec.~\ref{sectionIII} presents the formalism and Green’s function technique used to compute the TLNs.
 Section~\ref{sectionIV} discusses the obtained results for scalar, vector, and axial perturbations, highlighting their physical implications.
-Finally, Sec.~\ref{sectionV} concludes with a summary of our findings and prospects for future GW tests of RBH models.
-We use geometric units G = c = 1 everywhere.
+Finally, Sec.~\ref{sectionV} concludes with a summary of our findings and an outlook for future GW tests of RBH models.
+We use geometric units $G =c=1$ everywhere.